Facundo-Martin/Freact-Docs/docs/Production React/project-configs.md

 For additional information on rules, you can install Lintel extension for VSCode and use their GUI to further understand ESLint configuration.

+## ESLint Fixes

+ESLint has a built-in fix feature that will fix most

 ## ESLint ignore files

 Last but not least, create file .eslintignore at root of project to tell ESLint which files to ignore when linting.